elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-significance-of-the-prefix-deca-in-the-metric-system.md

 url: /learn/mathematics/questions/what-is-the-significance-of-the-prefix-deca-in-the-metric-system
 score: -1.0
 related_article1:
-    id: 165396
+    id: 165405
     title: >-
-        How does the prefix 'hecto' compare to the central unit in the metric system?
+        In which situations should the decimal point be moved to the left during unit conversion?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-prefix-hecto-compare-to-the-central-unit-in-the-metric-system
+    url: /learn/mathematics/questions/in-which-situations-should-the-decimal-point-be-moved-to-the-left-during-unit-conversion
 related_article2:
-    id: 165403
+    id: 165405
     title: >-
-        What is the role of decimal point movement in unit conversion?
+        In which situations should the decimal point be moved to the left during unit conversion?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-role-of-decimal-point-movement-in-unit-conversion
+    url: /learn/mathematics/questions/in-which-situations-should-the-decimal-point-be-moved-to-the-left-during-unit-conversion
 related_article3:
-    id: 165409
+    id: 165408
     title: >-
-        How does counting spaces on a number line help in metric conversions?
+        What is the practical application of drawing a number line in metric conversions?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-counting-spaces-on-a-number-line-help-in-metric-conversions
+    url: /learn/mathematics/questions/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions
 related_article4:
     id: 165394
     title: >-